neams-th-coe/cardinal/doc/content/source/mesh/NekRSMesh.md

 feedback to a neutronics application (thus necessitating the volume nekRS solution to be communciated to another MOOSE application).

+## Other Features

+When nekRS is run in non-dimensional form, the `.re2` mesh will also be in non-dimensional units.
+In this case, to ensure that the mesh mirror that handles data transfers to/from *dimensional* coupled MOOSE applications (such as BISON) can correctly map the data in space, a `scaling` factor must be applied to the mesh mirror.

+For example, consider a hypothetical case where nekRS solves for flow in a domain of size 5 m $\times$ 5 m.
+Suppose that the characteristic length is taken as $L_{ref}=5$ m; in this case, the mesh in the `.re2` file should be of size
+$1\times1$ to properly set up the nondimensional formulation.
+When the mesh mirror is constructed, if no adjustments are made, the mesh mirror will extend over a range of $1\times1$ - but will be coupled to a MOOSE application that probably selects a length scale as meters - not a nondimensional scale.
+So, to convert the mesh mirror back to dimensional units, the `scaling` parameter is used.
+For this example, if the coupled MOOSE application solves in units of meters, then `scaling` should be set to 5 to dimensionalize the non-dimensional nekRS mesh.

 !syntax parameters /postprocessors/NekRSMesh

 !syntax inputs /postprocessors/NekRSMesh